ENG099 Basic Composition (3)

 A course designed to acquaint the student with the directions being taken by important contemporary dramatists.
 The course deals with Twentieth Century Realism and Expressionism through the more recent developments in Existentialist and Absurdist drama.

 Recommended pre-requisite: ENG 150.
 Students will explore the changing face of nature through diverse genres in creative and academic writing.
 Students will examine interpretations of people existing within nature, analyzing themes of conquest, victimization, biodiversity, inspiration, social justice, adventure and enlightenment presented by authors.
 Literary and rhetorical concepts emphasized, along with a general appreciation for the natural environment.
 The curriculum will include some experiences with field study, artistic creation and ecocriticism.
 Authors include, but are not limited to, Leopold, Muir, Carson, Emerson, Thoreau, Louv, Schlosser, Williams, Kingsolver, Bartram, Dillard.

-An investigation of the development of literature that began with the Anglo-Saxon oral tradition.
-Students begin by reading major works of Old English Verse such as Caedmon's Hymn and Beowulf and read through the onset of Middle English Literature, the language of Chaucer's Canterbury Tales.
-The survey closes with a study of Elizabethan Literature devoting special attention to Shakespearean drama.
+An investigation of the development of literature begining with the Anglo-Saxon oral tradition.
+Students will read major works of Old English Verse such as Caedmon's Hymn and Beowulf, and read through the onset of Middle English Literature, the language of Chaucer's Canterbury Tales, and major writers of the 16th and 17th centuries ending with the English Restoration.

 ENG383 English Romanticism (3)